35250/AI-Hiring-Assistant/README.md

 - Starts with friendly, one-by-one questions to collect user info.
 - Asks for tech stack input.
-- Dynamically generates **few smart, relevant questions** based on that tech stack using OpenRouter’s LLM.
+- Dynamically generates **3 smart, relevant questions** based on that tech stack using OpenRouter’s LLM.
 - Allows the candidate to answer those questions.
 - Saves the full conversation & application data to a local `candidates.json` file.